 Adreeja is a specialist practitioner with over 20 years experience in the law relating to children, (public and private law), international movement of children, forced marriages and crossover practice in Court of Protection work and the deprivation of liberty for children and young persons.

-Adreeja has particular expertise in relation to forced marriage protection orders, where she represents local authorities, police forces, applicants and respondent family members in freestanding forced marriage protection order applications, linked care proceedings and linked Court of Protection proceedings and declarations for a non-recognition of marriage pursuant to the inherent jurisdiction of the High Court.
+She is the author of a textbook on forced and incapacitous marriages.
+She represents local authorities, police forces, applicants, victims and respondent family members in freestanding forced marriage protection order applications, linked care proceedings and linked Court of Protection proceedings and declarations for a non-recognition of marriage pursuant to the inherent jurisdiction of the High Court.
 She also undertakes applications for female genital mutilation protection orders.